ysyk2021/the-productive-marketing-manager-creating-effective-campaigns-that-boost-your-bottom-line/src/chapter-9-2.md

-Chapter 9: Adapting to Changing Market Conditions and Trends: Techniques for Staying Informed, Anticipating Changes, and Pivoting Strategies as Needed
+Techniques for Staying Informed, Anticipating Changes, and Pivoting Strategies as Needed
 ======================================================================================================================================================

 In this chapter, we will discuss techniques for staying informed, anticipating changes, and pivoting strategies as needed in order to adapt to changing market conditions and trends.